brennoo/terraform-provider-hrui/docs/resources/qos_queue_weight.md

 ### Required

 - `queue_id` (Number) The queue ID for which the weight is being configured.
 - `weight` (String) The weight for the queue.
-Can be a numerical weight like "1", "2", ... or the string value "Strict priority".
+Can be a numerical weight from "1" to "15" or the string value "Strict priority".